hazelshantz/Pipewire-Configuration-Files/README.md

 ## How to?

 ### Requirements
-your system must have Pipewire installed, with all it's dependencies (pipewire-alsa, pipewire-pulse, pipewire-jack, pipewire, wireplumber, pipewire-v4l2) the name of the packages (if not installed) may depend on the distro you're using, but most main Linux distros nowadays ship with pipewire, or offer it as main audio solution. you must have superuser permissions to manage system files (being able to sudo or doas on your system)
+- Your system must have Pipewire installed, with all it's dependencies `(pipewire-alsa, pipewire-pulse, pipewire-jack, pipewire, wireplumber, pipewire-v4l2)`
+- The name of the packages (if not installed) may depend on the distro you're using, but most main Linux distros nowadays ship with pipewire, or offer it as main audio solution.
+- You must have superuser permissions to manage system files (being able to sudo or doas on your system)

 ### Procedure: